Route network simplification for transport planning

 2. Assigning attributes to the simplified network

-We address the geometric simplification first, describing skeletonisation and then a Voronoi‑based approach.
-The key contributions of the paper are the novel methods of image skeletonisation, presented in Section 3.1, and simplification with Voronoi diagrams to identify central lines, covered in Section 3.2.
+We address the geometric simplification first, describing skeletonization and then a Voronoi‑based approach.
+The key contributions of the paper are the novel methods of image skeletonization, presented in Section 3.1, and simplification with Voronoi diagrams to identify central lines, covered in Section 3.2.

-The skeletonisation approach generates a simplified network by buffering the network, applying an image skeletonisation algorithm, and extracting line segments from a raster of this buffer.
-For an example of the resulting outputs, see the “Skeletonised” column of Figure 2 (Otley: top row; Armley: bottom row).
+The skeletonization approach generates a simplified network by buffering the network, applying an image skeletonization algorithm, and extracting line segments from a raster of this buffer.
+For an example of the resulting outputs, see the “skeletonized” column of Figure 2 (Otley: top row; Armley: bottom row).

 As a common first step, we buffer the lines in a projected coordinate system.
 We use a buffer size of 8 m in this paper, a value informed by typical widths of a UK two‑lane highway with an example for a typical 2‑way road being specified in the Design Manual for Roads and Bridges (DMRB) as “min 4.8 m, max 8.8 m” and the minimum GB rail centreline track separation of 3.26 m, and two sections of 1.435 m standard gauge.
 This parameter can be adjusted to suit the use case and local contexts, using the buffer parameter of the simplification functions.